dougeby/IntuneDocs/intune/early-edition.md

 ### Updating the Help and Feedback experience on Company Portal app for Android <!--1631531 -->

-We'll be updating the Help and Feedback experience on the Company Portal app for Android to align with best practices for Android apps.
-We'll be updating the Company Portal app for Android over the next few months to divide the **Help and Feedback** menu item to distinct **Help** and **Send Feedback** menu items.
+The Help and Feedback experience on the Company Portal app for Android will be updated to align with best practices for Android apps.
+The Company Portal app for Android will be updated over the next few months to divide the **Help and Feedback** menu item to distinct **Help** and **Send Feedback** menu items.
 The **Help** page will feature a **Frequently Asked Questions** section and **Email Support** button to lead end users to upload logs to Microsoft and send email to company support describing the issue. **Send Feedback** will lead the user through a standard Microsoft feedback submission, which will prompt the user to choose whether, "I like something," "I don't like something," or "I have an idea."

 <!-- the following are present prior to 1801 -->